-Speaking of Orcus RAT malware authors, we know that the virus was being developed by a 36-year-old John Revesz also known as “Armada" on the underground forums.
+Speaking of Orcus RAT malware authors, we know that the virus was developed by a 36-year-old John Revesz, also known as “Armada" on the underground forums.
 In 2019, Canadian authorities accused Revesz of operating an international malware distribution scheme.

 It is believed that Revesz wasn’t working alone.
-A joint development effort theory makes sense, especially considering the technological complexity of certain aspects of this malware.
-For example, Orcus RAT consists of multiple components with the control panel being a separate component.
-The server that the malware establishes a connection with after infection does not hold an admin panel.
+Therefore, a joint development effort theory makes sense, especially considering the technological complexity of certain aspects of this malware.
+For example, Orcus RAT consists of multiple components, with the control panel being a separate component.
+In addition, the server that the malware establishes a connection with after infection does not hold an admin panel.
 This architecture provides several advantages to the attackers, for example, the ability to share access to infected PCs from the same server.
 Additionally, it allows for greater scalability or infected networks.

 Orcus RAT malware analysis